randyzwitch/Twitter.jl/README.md

 ##TODO

 General:
-- Wrap function return with logic to check that a valid response was returned first
 - Incorporate cursoring for methods returning many pages of results (MOST IMPORTANT TO SOLVE)
 - Create Streaming API function calls
 - Make code & interface more Julian, clean up any oddities